The latest on the Covid-19 pandemic and vaccines

-The latest on the Covid-19 pandemic and vaccines By Jessie Yeung, CNN Posted 35 min ago Posted 35 min ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save Not Available Facebook Twitter WhatsApp SMS Email Print Save Recommended for you × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
+The latest on the Covid-19 pandemic and vaccines By Jessie Yeung, CNN Posted 37 min ago Posted 37 min ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save Not Available Facebook Twitter WhatsApp SMS Email Print Save Recommended for you × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
-Most Popular Stories New Olathe intersection is first of its kind in Kansas Nathan Vickers Updated May 23, 2021 The project is called a continuous flow intersection, a system that diverts vehicles turning left across an oncoming lane of traffic, in order to keep cars moving more consistently.
-High school alters more than 60 yearbook photos deemed 'inappropriate' Meredith Digital Staff Updated May 24, 2021 A high school in Florida is being criticized for altering more than 60 yearbook photos that it deemed inappropriate.
-Sideshows get attention of many across Kansas City metro Greg Payne Updated 3 hrs ago By now it’s a sight and sound many Kansas Citians are all too familiar with.
+Most Popular Stories High school alters more than 60 yearbook photos deemed 'inappropriate' Meredith Digital Staff Updated May 24, 2021 A high school in Florida is being criticized for altering more than 60 yearbook photos that it deemed inappropriate.
+Sideshows get attention of many across Kansas City metro Greg Payne Updated May 26, 2021 By now it’s a sight and sound many Kansas Citians are all too familiar with.
 Late night tires screeching at sideshows, taking place across the Kansas City metro.
 New technology makes it easier for knee replacement surgery Kelli Taylor Updated May 25, 2021 Knee replacement is becoming more and more common for people in their 40s, 50s and 60s.
 Body of young male found in Missouri River on Saturday Nick Sloan Updated May 25, 2021 A body of a young male was found near in the Missouri River near the Fairfax Bridge on Saturday morning.
 He was executed for murder 4 years ago.
 Now someone else's DNA has been found on the murder weapon By Dakin Andone, Martin Savidge and Maria Cartaya, CNN Updated May 24, 2021 Ledell Lee maintained his innocence until the end.
+Wyandotte County Community Integrity Unit in chaos KCTV5 News Updated 20 hrs ago Two members of the Community Integrity Unit have been fired because of troubling workplace conversations.
+The team didn’t know they were being secretly recorded.

 (0) comments